Why you should be using Accelerated Mobile Pages (AMP)

 AMP is not a ranking change, and you won’t be penalised for not using it.
 Instead, it’s an open source way of building web pages to increase speed of access, using a new coding language (AMP HTML).
 Publishers create content that’s optimised for mobile just once – it then loads instantly wherever it’s needed with none of the slow, clunky frustration of a poorly optimised mobile site.

-Since Summer 2016, websites which are not news-specific have had the chance to display AMP pages in Google’s search results.
+Since Summer 2016, websites which are not news-specific or with free voucher codes have had the chance to display AMP pages in Google’s search results.
 If there is an AMP version to your pages, Google shows that rather than the mobile or desktop one that would otherwise show up, tagging it with an AMP label and a lightning bolt in a circle.

 Generally, AMPs have been welcomed by both site users and owners.